capalmer1013/100-days-of-code/log.md

 **Thoughts:** Need to standardize the graph and automate more of the mixing.

 **Link to work:** Not gonna use this on private projects.
 [Calculator App](http://www.example.com)

+### Day 2: January 6, 2017

+**Today's Progress**: added some code for simplifying creating lyrics and raps.
+Now reading graphs from json file so that learned things can be persistent.

+**Thoughts:** Need to add a way to combine multiple graphs.

+**Link to work:** Not gonna use this on private projects.
+[Calculator App](http://www.example.com)